|1||First mover advantage focused on innovating the traditional dog training market|

 Our next step is to officially launch Sniffy app on App Store and Google Play this June.
 We are now improving and redesigning the app based on feedback from beta testers and producing more training content for dog owners.

 Our ultimate goal is to provide a platform that integrates training, pet care services, healthcare, insurance and other pet industry segments all together in one streamlined service.
 At Sniffy, we believe if a system like this was to be in place, it could curb the issue of pet abandonment in North America and other areas.
 This vision is what keeps us and our partners striving to see Sniffy come into fruition.

 COVID-19 Update: The team hopes everyone who sees this is staying well, so do their family and pets.
-So far, the app development (tech part) has been going smoothly and has not affected by the COVID-19 pandemic.
-The only thing gets delayed is the training video production, since now people are staying home.
-In the meantime, the team and trainers are still working hard to prepare materials for video production, and it is believed that soon when the situation gets much better and allows, the production would resume and get finished fast.
-We really appreciate your support and trust in this tough time, and will do what we can to adapt to the Event.
+So far, the app development (tech part) and training content production has been going smoothly and has not affected by COVID-19.
+We are still aiming at this August to officially release the app.
+As people are now spending more time staying at home and with their dogs, we believe we can see the growth in the following months.
+We really appreciate your support and trust in this tough time, and will do what we can to adapt to the pandemic.
+Stay healthy!

 Sniffy Labs has financial statements ending December 31 2019.
 Our cash in hand is $400, as of February 2020.
 Over the three months prior, revenues averaged $200/month, cost of goods sold has averaged $0/month, and operational expenses have averaged $600/month.